WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ## 1530 | Cont Flexbox
 This Ex is challenging.
 Completed this prior to the class.
 My challenge is to create the same thing without prior code.
 I need to check the previous code, so I can get the same color and sizes.
 This also helps solidify some words I hadn't recognized.
 One of those things is the ```:nth-of-type(#)```.
 I was aware of the child and parent hooks.
 This lets me have several "sections" without the need to give them a class or ID!

+## 0007 | Pat Due
+I Know I should push anything after midnight.
+However, I completed the 'warm up JS challenge' that was given to us at the end of the day (Friday).
+I organized the final code into several screenshots.
+They were sent to Discord. with the hope that others might see their own way to complete the Ex.
+Despite that, I feel the code could be refactored to something more refined.
+I, however, am not known to be very refined!
+Capt Smash for a good reason.

 ---